j0131n/j0131n/README.md

 </div>

-## Technologies that I am familiar with/use in a day-to-day basis
+## Technologies that I use professionally/in a day-to-day basis

 ### Backend